• Skip to primary navigation

 • Recipe ingredients

-• How to make lamb stew in the slow cooker?
+• How do you make a lamb casserole in a slow cooker?

 • How to serve lamb casserole?